Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Experimental Design

-\textbf{RQ2}: \emph{To what extent, if any, do UDTs increase the complexity of neural decompilation?} Existing work is evaluated on benchmarks that contain limited UDTs.
+\textbf{RQ3}: \emph{To what extent, if any, do UDTs increase the complexity of neural decompilation?} Existing work is evaluated on benchmarks that contain limited UDTs.
 But as we have discussed previously, predicting UDTs is valuable, and UDTs are commonplace in real code.
-Do UDTs impose additional challenge for neural decompilers, and if so, how much?
+How much do UDTs impose an additional challenge for neural decompilers?